amsibamsi/puppet-concatfile/README.markdown

 ## Todo

-* Any way to set an optional define parameter to a resource default value if not specified?
 * Triggering the update when the concatenated file is modified was not tested (did not have a puppet master around, and remembering checksums does not work completely with Puppet in standalone mode).